Choose your settings

 3. Open the account where the amount for your goal will add up.

-According to Angela Iermieri2, Financial Planner at Desjardins, choosing to save is a great start, even if it’s just $20 per week.
-“You won’t even realize you’re saving,” she says.
+According to Angela Iermieri,3 Financial Planner at Desjardins, choosing to save is a great start, even if it’s just $20 per week.
+“You won’t even realize you’re saving, and the more goals you set for yourself, the more you can achieve,” she says.

 What does $20 a week come out to?

 Saved up enough for that ski week in Whistler or camping trip at Sandbanks Provincial Park?
 Congrats!
-With all that money you’ve saved up, you need a credit card for all sorts of things: to rent a car, book a hotel/Airbnb and reserve a bus ticket.
+With all that money you’ve saved up, you need a credit card for all sorts of things: to rent a car, book a hotel or Airbnb, or reserve a bus ticket.
 They make life a whole lot easier.

 Naturally, credit cards need to be paid off